Length of Programs

 (In-person and online)

-While each college develops its own methods for tracking class attendance and defining conditions for excused absences, Johnson College adheres to federal regulations that require verification of class attendance for all students receiving federal financial aid and veteran beneficiaries.
-These regulations dictate that a student MUST attend the classes for which the student is awarded financial aid.
-Financial aid may be reduced or canceled based on student attendance information.
+Johnson College follows federal regulations that require verification of class attendance for all students receiving federal financial aid or veterans’ benefits.
+To remain eligible for these benefits, students must attend the classes for which aid is awarded.
+Financial aid may be reduced or canceled based on attendance records.

-- Students are required to participate in in-person and online classes.
+- Students are expected to attend and participate in all scheduled classes, whether delivered in-person or online.

 Class Cancellation

-Except in unusual circumstances, instructors are expected to conduct all classes on the days and times assigned and to teach for the fully allotted time.
-If the instructor does not arrive within the first 15 minutes of class time, then the class is canceled.
+Instructors are expected to hold all classes at their scheduled days and times and to use the full class period, except in rare or exceptional situations.
+If the instructor has not arrived within the first 15 minutes of the scheduled start time, the class will be considered canceled.

 Weather / Emergency Notifications